SuperKali/MCStatusBot/README.md

 - [ ] Add players online on the presence status
 - [ ] Bring the code on docker system.
 - [ ] Add command for show the status in real time
+- [ ] Add automatically update on startup for new version